 Weak end-market conditions began to emerge in early to mid-2001 and continued through 2003 for most of our communications and computing industry customers.
 This resulted in customers rescheduling or canceling orders which negatively impacted our results of operations.
-We began to see signs of end-market improvement towards the end of 2003, which continued throughout 2004 and into 2005.
-New customers and programs, improved end-markets, better demand from our core customers, and the contributions from our acquisitions have resulted in higher revenue and improved operating performance in 2004.
-We expect to continue to improve operating results in 2005, as we focus on optimizing profitability in programs, driving efficiencies from Lean manufacturing and Six Sigma methods, implementing and deriving benefits from restructuring activities and overall better cost management.
+We began to see signs of end-market improvement towards the end of 2003, which continued throughout 2004.
+New customers and programs, improved end-market demand from our core customers, and the contributions from our acquisitions resulted in higher revenue and improved operating performance in 2004.
+We expect to continue to improve operating results in 2005, as we implement our restructuring activities, and improve efficiencies through Lean manufacturing and Six Sigma methods.